 This Christmas, why not try an alternative to simply roasting the turkey.
 Brining does involve longer prep time, but can give a wonderfully crispy skin and succulent meat on Christmas day.

-Serves Dependant on size of turkey but approx. 6-8 people Preparation time 24hrs 0 minutes Cooking time 24hrs (optional drying time), cook time dependant on size of bird but approx. 3hrs 30 minutes
+Serves Dependant on size of turkey but approx. 6-8 people Prep 24hrs 0 minutes Cook 24hrs (optional drying time), cook time dependant on size of bird but approx. 3hrs 30 minutes

 1 whole turkey